Valmet Vihuri

 Valmet Vihuri (Finnish for Gale) was a Finnish advanced two-seat fighter trainer aircraft, serving in the Finnish Air Force between 1953 and 1959.
-Only a few airframes have survived, as in the Central Finland Aviation Museum in Finland.
+Only a few airframes have survived, including one at the Central Finland Aviation Museum in Finland.

 History

 In spite of their economic problems, the aircraft manufacturer Valmet began designing a new aircraft at the beginning of the 1950s, to replace the aging Finnish Air Force (FAF) VL Pyrys.
 Martti Vainio was the chief designer of the project.
 Most of the planning was made by the aeronautical engineers L. Hämäläinen and T. Mäntysalo in 1948–49.
 The Bristol Mercury, then being manufactured under license in Finland for the Bristol Blenheim bomber, was chosen as the engine, since it was readily available.
 The prototype (VH-1) made its first flight on 6 February 1951, in Tampere, piloted by captain Esko Halme.
 After successful test flights, the FAF ordered 30 production aircraft, called Valmet Vihuri II, on 27 February 1951.
 In the autumn of 1954, the Air Force ordered a further 20 aircraft of the developed version Valmet Vihuri III.
 All the aircraft of the third version were handed over to the Air Force on 15 January 1957.

 Valmet built 51 Vihuris in three different models in Kuorevesi and Tampere.
 The aircraft had the registration codes VH-1 through VH-51.